wangz19/PBC/readme.md

+#PBC unit-cell in ABAQUS
-This repository apply periodical boundary condition (PBC) in ABAQUS 6.14 other version in not teste
+This repository apply periodical boundary condition (PBC) in ABAQUS 6.14 other version in not tested

-You need unitcell with matching node on the opposite surfaces, the code will automatically creat node_sets and use multiple points constrain to apply PBC with reference point.
+You need unitcell with matching nodes on the opposite surfaces, the code will automatically creat node_sets and use multiple points constrain to apply PBC with reference point.

 Note: strain is asscoiated with DOF1 in each reference points: